Agila Subic Shipyard

 Agila Subic Multi-Use Facilities (also known as Agila Subic Shipyard; formerly the Hanjin Subic Shipyard) are a shipyard in Subic, Zambales, Philippines.
 It is located along the coastline of the Redondo Peninsula in Sitio Agusuhin.

 It was formerly owned and operated by shipbuilding firm Hanjin Heavy Industries and Construction Philippines.
-In 2022 the Cerberus Capital Management purchased the Subic port.
+In 2022, Cerberus Capital Management purchased the Subic port.